The Magyar Millennium Park

 Molesworth Street, Thorndon, Wellington

-The park was created to promote Hungarian-New Zealand relations and understanding to provide a permanent focal point perpetuating the presence of Hungarians living in New Zealand.
-It is an expression of Hungarians’ appreciation to their adoptive country, New Zealand, and it offers future generations of New Zealand Hungarians a legacy of their Hungarian heritage.
+The park was created to promote Hungarian-New Zealand relations and understanding, and to provide a permanent focal point perpetuating the presence of Hungarians living in New Zealand.
+It is an expression of Hungarians’ appreciation to their adoptive country, New Zealand, and it offers future generations of Hungarian New Zealanders a legacy of their Hungarian heritage.

 The Magyar Millennium Project was started in 1998 by Paul Szentirmay (1928-2002), Hungary’s first honorary consul-general to New Zealand.
 He initiated it as part of worldwide celebrations planned for the year 2000 to commemorate Hungary’s millennium as a Christian state.